JohnnyXavierObar/ConsultationChatbot/docs/interface_contract.md

 ## Constraints / Limits

-- Max files per /ingest request: Not enforced in backend.
+- Max files per /ingest request: Not enforced in backend but enforced in frontend.
-- Max file size: Not enforced in backend.
+- Max file size: Not enforced in backend but enforced in frontend.
 - File types: Only .pdf or .txt (application/pdf or text/plain MIME types).
-- Chat context is limited by top_k retrieved chunks and agent configuration.

 ---